kubernetes-sigs/gateway-api/tools/implist/templates/impl-list-footer.md

 * Add an ImplementationDetails YAML file to `conformance/list/implementations`.
 See the `README.md` file in that directory for more.

-Once the PR is ready, run `make generate` in the top level of the repository, and the implementations list generation code will update the page for you.
+Once the PR is ready, run `make update-implist` in the top level of the repository, and the implementations list generation code will update the page for you.
 Include the updated page in your PR.